 I wrote previously about some tips for Freelancers working with small business, and while that’s all relevant today, I still see freelancers missing the mark when they speak to me and offer me their services.
-Likewise, I hear the frustration that they’ve had working with other small business.
+Likewise, I hear the frustration that they’ve worked with other small business.

 One thing that I think has continued to negatively affect the way that our two groups can work together, is that we’re too often looking for something that’s a perfect fit, instead of being more flexible and offering a broader set of services.